Discriminatory Harassment and Sexual Misconduct Policy

 Consent is defined here as conscious, relevantly informed, and fully voluntary agreement to, or permission for, an act.
 The following points should be emphasized:

 - To consent is to actively agree to, or actively give permission for, something.
+Consent should never be assumed, but must be actively obtained by all parties.
 Though this may require explicit verbal discussion, especially in unfamiliar situations, consent can be communicated nonverbally, especially in the space of mutual recognition created by a stable, ongoing relationship.
 To consent is not to be in a passive state.

 - Silence or inaction do not, in and of themselves, communicate consent.
 The absence of an explicit denial of consent does not constitute consent.